algorandfoundation/fnet-scripts/README.md

 Check genesis ID from goal node `goal node status`

-`check-update.sh` can be used to automate resetting your node along with the neetwork.
+`auto-update.sh` can be used to automate resetting your node along with the network.

 **⚠️ IF you are not using systemd, you need to adapt `stop.sh` and `start.sh` to stop and start your node when the network resets**